jayvynl/django-clickhouse-backend/docs/Configurations.md

 By default, django will add a field named `id` as auto increasing primary key.

-Django `AutoField`, `SmallAutoField` and `BigAutoField` ar mapped to clickhouse Int64 data type.
+Django `AutoField`, `SmallAutoField` and `BigAutoField` are mapped to clickhouse Int64 data type.
 If primary key is not specified when insert data, then `clickhouse_driver.idworker.id_worker` is used to generate this unique id.

 Default `id_worker` is an instance of `clickhouse.idworker.snowflake.SnowflakeIDWorker` which implement [twitter snowflake id](https://en.wikipedia.org/wiki/Snowflake_ID).
 If data insertions happen on multiple datacenter, server, process or thread, you should ensure uniqueness of (CLICKHOUSE_WORKER_ID, CLICKHOUSE_DATACENTER_ID) environment variable.